sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Connection facts:
 - Walk (AKA Path): A sequence of vertices where each adjacent pair is connected by an edge
-  - **Disclaimer:** When people say "path", they're typically referring to a "simple path"
+  - **Disclaimer:** When people say "path", they're typically referring to a "simple path" rather than a "walk"
 - Walk types
   - Simple Path: A walk where no nodes (and therefore edges) are repeatedly visited
   - Trail: A walk where no edges are repeatedly visited